FastComments/fastcomments-blog/src/content/(4-13-2020) Setting up SSO With FastComments.md

 The User object contains the following schema:

 - id (string, required) (1k characters max)
-- email (string, required) (1k characters max)
+- email (string, required) (1k characters max).
+Note: Must be unique.
 - username (string, required) (1k characters max).
-Note: the username cannot be an email.
+Note: The username cannot be an email.
+Does not have to be unique.
 - avatar (string, optional) (3k characters max)
 - optedInNotifications (boolean, optional)